Symfind: Addressing the Fragility of Subhalo Finders and Revealing the Durability of Subhalos: Resolution dependence of the subhalo mass function

 In Fig.~\ref{fig:shmf_converge}, we show the resolution dependence of the $m_{\rm peak}$ SHMF in \textsc{Symfind} and \textsc{Rockstar}.
 We compare the high-resolution SymphonyMilkyWayHR suite against its fiducial resolution resimulations.
 All other analysis choices are the same as in Section \ref{sec:shmf}.

-With an ideal subhalo finder and ideal simulation, one would expect the $m_{\rm peak}$ function to increase with increasing resolution because subhalo remnants will be able to survive to smaller $m/m_{\rm peak}$ ratios.
+With an ideal subhalo finder and ideal simulation, one would expect the abundance of subhalos at a fixed $m_{\rm peak}$ to increase with increasing resolution because subhalo remnants will be able to survive to smaller $m/m_{\rm peak}$ ratios.
 This effect should be stronger at small radii because the distribution of $m/m_{\rm peak}$ skews to lower values at smaller radii \citep[e.g.][]{han_2016_unified}.

-When \textsc{Symfind} is used to find subhalos, increasing resolution increases the number of recovered subhalos, ranging from a flat $\approx20\%$ increase in subhalo abundance within $R_{\rm vir}$ to a $\approx 50\%$ increase within $R_{\rm vir}/4$.
+When \textsc{Symfind} is used to find subhalos, increasing resolution increases the number of recovered subhalos, ranging from $\approx20\%$ increase in subhalo abundance within $R_{\rm vir}$ to a $\approx 50\%$ increase within $R_{\rm vir}/4$.
 This agrees with {\em a priori} expectations for the resolution dependence of the $m_{\rm peak}$ SHMF.

 In contrast, RCT does not find more subhalos with increasing resolution.
 For most of the subhalo mass range considered here, increasing resolution actually {\em decreases} subhalo abundances by about $\approx 5\%{-}10\%$.
 The $r<R_{\rm vir}/4$ SHMF is consistent with there being a larger decrease in abundances at small radii, but number statistics are poor in this bin, particularly at $m_{\rm peak}/M_{\rm vir} \gtrsim 10^{-3}$, so it is difficult to make strong statements.
+The convergence behavior of low particle-count and high-particle count subhalos is different.
+Instead of trending downwards with increasing resolution like high particle count subhalos, very low particle-count subhalos ($n_{\rm peak} \lesssim 300$) increase in abundance.
+Our sample cut at 300 particles removes much of the low-resolution trend, but the behavior can be seen clearly in the convergence tests in \citet{nadler_2022_symphony}.
+Note that \citet{nadler_2022_symphony} performs tests on the differential mass function instead of the cumulative mass function, pushing the mass scale where the transition between upwards non-convergence at low resolution and downwards non-convergence at high resolution occurs at somewhat higher masses.

-This decrease in subhalo $m_{\rm peak}$ abundance as resolution is increased can also be seen in the convergence tests in \citet{nadler_2022_symphony}.
-Note that \citet{nadler_2022_symphony} performs tests on the differential mass function instead of the cumulative mass function, pushing the mass scale where the transition between upwards non-convergence and downwards non-convergence occurs somewhat higher.
 As discussed in Section \ref{sec:sims}, we have removed one of the high-resolution/fiducial host pairs which was present in the \citet{nadler_2022_symphony} tests because numerous high-mass subhalos in the high-resolution run were never accreted in the fiducial-resolution run.
 Given the small number of hosts in the sample, this may also impact the exact mass where the transition occurs.

 The behavior seen in our RCT tests and in the \citet{nadler_2022_symphony} tests can be explained by a combination of several effects.
 In the absence of numerical effects, convergence of the $m_{\rm peak}$ SHMF is driven by the $n_{\rm peak}$ dependence of the survival curves shown in Fig.~\ref{fig:survival}.
 Flat survival curves would lead to the same number of subhalos being recovered.
 Decreasing survival curves (as is seen for \textsc{Symfind}) lead to more recovered subhalos as resolution increases, and increasing survival curves (as is seen for RCT) lead to fewer recovered subhalos as resolution is increased.
 The amount of increase/decrease also depends on the uncensored $m_{\rm peak}$-dependent $m/m_{\rm peak}$ distribution, which cannot be predicted {\em a priori}.